herrevilkitten/holiday-in-ten-towns/Session_10.md

 	* Midnight started researching a new spell, but couldn't quite get the hang of it yet.
 	* Ragnar worked on his 🪄 magic 🪄
 * The group returned to the speaker and received the gems for the cauldron.
-* The group decided to visit Caer-Dinival
+* The group decided to visit Caer-Dinival.
+Sheelah helped make the trip a bit easier.
 *
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzM3NjIxMiwxNTg2NzU0MDE5LC04Mj
-E4ODM1NTksLTM0NDI5NjQ1OSw2NjcxMzQ1NzEsMjQxMDM3NjQz
-LDQ3NzEwNTA5Miw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbODI4MTY5NTgxLDE1ODY3NTQwMTksLTgyMT
+g4MzU1OSwtMzQ0Mjk2NDU5LDY2NzEzNDU3MSwyNDEwMzc2NDMs
+NDc3MTA1MDkyLDczMDk5ODExNl19
 -->